jterwin/HDF5_utils/README.md

 Attribute are just like data sets, but they can be attached to datasets, group, or the file root.
-The suggested use is for small items like the code version or run parameters.
+The suggested use is for small items like the code version or run parameters:

 ```fortran
     use hdf5_utils